wessberg/browserslist-generator/README.md

 );
 ```

-It also works in reverse - You can simply use `browsersWithoutSupportForFeatures` instead.

 ### Checking if a User Agent supports a specific feature

 This library offers simple ways that you can check if a given User Agent supports any amount of features.